stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 09 - Case-based Reasoning.md

 _Where should this branch (given) be divided for maximum differentiation_?

 2E since it would allow for differentiation between A and Y.

+### Retrieval By Index Quiz

+_What case (given) should be retrieved and adapted_?

+C since it yields the exact destination.